Table of contents

 Housing is a Welfare Right!

 Your welfare rights include the right to housing.
 Human rights are for all people, wherever they are.
 Housing is essential for human survival with dignity.
-Hence, the right to housing is clearly supported by international law.
+Hence, international law confirms the right to housing.
 This Declaration, adopted by the United Nations in 1948, established an internationally recognised set of standards for all persons without qualification.

 Article 25 of the Declaration says, “Everyone has the right to a standard of living adequate for the health and well-being of himself and his family, including housing”.
 Unfortunately, turning rights into realities is difficult.
 So ensure you access available supports.
 In your country this may mean: